isabella-projects/share-place/README.md

 # 📝 Description

--   Share a place web application using Google API
+-   Share a place web application using Google API.
+Simply you can enter a desired location and preview the location.

 ## ⚡ Share a Place web application using TypeScript - part of my TypeScript learning journey.

 > [!IMPORTANT]
-> *The styling is just for demo purposes and not final product.
-Functionality is considered as more important!*
+> _The styling is just for demo purposes and not final product.
+Functionality is considered as more important!_

 # 🛠 Tech Stack